Each Regional Minister aims to develop strong links with ministers and churches in their area. The Regional Minister - Team Leader, Adrian Argile has

 Sonia is our part-time Administrative Assistant for Safeguarding.
 A Lancashire Lass, mother of 5 with 10 grandchildren (at the last count!) and now semi-retired – but not ready to put my feet up for a long time… she writes - I have had a fascinating journey: in teaching, then joined BMS World Mission in 1985 working in Brazil and, Sri Lanka in Church planting and theological education, on to home staff as Manager for Mission Training at IMC (2000- 2006).
 After over 20 years with BMS I moved to London School of Theology as Director of Training and a part-time Chaplain at Heathrow Airport with Home Mission.
 Latterly, with my husband David in joint ministry at a small independent Chapel in Stoke Row, South Oxfordshire.
 Part of my personal ministry now is as an artist.
 I exhibit and sell my work as well as teach small groups under my label 'Creative Spirit'.
 I am also available for preaching some Sundays!

 Mrs. Divine Kekozukunia

-Before joining HEBA, I worked for British Heart Foundation, Thornton’s and FLT Training.
-I am in membership at George Road Baptist Church where I serve as assistant to the Treasurer, supporting the church with bookkeeping, accounting and administration.
-I am delighted to join HEBA and will do my best to help the association and churches to the best of my abilities.
+Before joining HEBA as Bookkeeper/Accountant/Administrator, Divine worked for British Heart Foundation, Thornton’s and FLT Training.
+She is in membership at George Road Baptist Church, Erdington, where she serves as assistant to the Treasurer, supporting the church with bookkeeping, accounting and administration.

 You can contact Divine at: divine@baptist-heartofengland.